 Leicester City Council is the supervisory body for people who are ordinarily resident in Leicester City.

 The supervisory body will do the assessment within 7 or 21 days depending on how or why the authorisation has been asked for.
 They will then either authorise a deprivation of liberty or refuse to authorise it.

 If the authorisation is refused a nurse or social worker will discuss with the person or their representative what will happen next.

 A friend or family member may represent the person who has been deprived of their liberty.
 As the representative, you can:

 - ask for the authorisation to be looked at again (a review) – by writing to the Deprivation of Liberty Safeguards Service for Leicestershire and Rutland.
-You can use template letter 4 on the Alzheimer's Society website or you can phone us
+You can contact our Customer Service Centre if you need any further help with this.

 - complain on behalf of the person by contacting Deprivation of Liberty Safeguards Service or Leicestershire and Rutland

 - apply to the Court of Protection to appeal an authorisation